 *For healthy young adult males should drink approximately 15.5 cups (3.7 liters) of fluid every day.

 *Women should drink approximately 11.5 cups (2.7 liters) of water every day.

 Water, other beverages, and food are all included in these guidelines.
 Food- accounts for around 20% of daily fluid intake, with liquids accounting for the rest.

-As we have discussed, does coffee dehydrate you and, it’s essential to know whether drinking coffee is good or bad for your health?
+As we have discussed, and, it’s essential to know whether drinking coffee is good or bad for your health.